 - This drug may cause kidney problems.
 Some people have needed dialysis.
 Sometimes, these kidney problems have been deadly.
-The risk of kidney problems may be higher if you already have kidney problems or other health problems.
-You will need to have your kidney function checked as you have been told by your doctor.
-If you have questions, talk with your doctor.
+The risk of kidney problems may be higher if your child already has kidney problems or other health problems.
+Your child will need to have kidney function checked as you have been told by your child’s doctor.
+If you have questions, talk with your child’s doctor.

-- If you are dehydrated or are taking any drugs that can raise the chance of kidney problems, talk with your doctor.
+- If your child is dehydrated or is taking any drugs that can raise the chance of kidney problems, talk with your child’s doctor.
 There are many drugs that can raise the chance of kidney problems.
-Ask your doctor or pharmacist if you are not sure.
+Ask your child’s doctor or pharmacist if you are not sure.

 - This drug may cause liver problems.
 Sometimes, this has been deadly.
-The risk of liver problems may be higher if you are older than 55 years or if you already have liver problems or other health problems.
-You will need to have your liver function checked as you have been told by your doctor.
-If you have questions, talk with your doctor.
+The risk of liver problems may be higher if your child already has liver problems or other health problems.
+Your child will need to have liver function checked as you have been told by the doctor.
+If you have questions, talk with your child’s doctor.

-- If you have kidney or liver problems, talk with your doctor.
+- If your child has kidney or liver problems, talk with your child’s doctor.
 This drug may need to be avoided or the dose may need to be changed with certain types of kidney or liver problems.

 - This drug may raise the chance of very bad and sometimes deadly stomach or bowel side effects like ulcers or bleeding.
 The risk is greater in older people.
 The risk is also greater in people who have had stomach or bowel ulcers or bleeding before.
 These problems may occur without warning signs.
 Talk with the doctor.

 - It is used to get rid of iron when too much is in the body.

 - If your child has an allergy to this drug or any part of this drug.